mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 After learning these concepts, it means me realize several things as a normal software engineer with little AI knowledge:

 1. AI Engineers are Software Engineers.
-Most of the hard work for AI projects is handled by LLM or databases, which respectively handle the produciton of vectors and the storage of vectors.
+Most of the hard work for AI projects is handled by LLM or databases, which respectively handle the production of vectors and the storage of vectors.
 Therefore, as an AI engineer in a company, your role is mainly to choose how to integrate LLM and vectors into the existing system architecture to better fit the business requirements.
 2. Using AI sounds extremely expensive.
 You have to call a LLM as the encoder for creating the vectors, both for the existing data and the user queries.
 The vectors have to be produced by the same LLM otherwise the queries in the database will fail.
 So you have to choose a LLM model, e.g. `gpt-4o` and stick with it.
 Then, when a new LLM model is chosen (because it's newer, more cost-effective, etc), you will have to stop the world and replace everything again in your database.
-3. Not all the applications need sementic search.
-Sementic search is a revolutional tool for domains where users cannot precisely define what they want.
-This is due to the lack of knowledge for the things that they are looking for, or the flexibility of the scope that they can allow in their queries, etc. It's typically useful for e-commerce, recruiting, content management.
+3. Not all the applications need semantic search.
+Semantic search is a revolutionary tool for domains where users cannot precisely define what they want.
+This is due to the lack of knowledge of the things that they are looking for, the flexibility of the scope that they can allow in their queries, etc. It's typically useful for e-commerce, recruiting, content management.
 But in other cases, it may not be that important.
 4. Companies owning the data are the kings.
 As you can see, the vectors are used as the embeddings of the existing data.
-So if you don't have data, then it's hard to get an opportunities to leverage LLM for business.
+So if you don't have data, then it's hard to get opportunities to leverage LLM for business.

 ## Conclusion